 - 33W charger in box

 If you dial the screen refresh rate up to the maximum 120Hz you’ll take an expected hit to battery life.
 The faster screen speed slurps up more power and steals about half a day in overall battery life.
 That means you can get from breakfast to bedtime without issue, but the phone doesn’t last much longer than a full day with moderate-to-heavy use.
-You can fine-tune it with the various power saving modes, though you won’t need them if you stick to 60Hz.
+You can fine-tune it with the various power-saving modes in the battery tool, though you won’t need them if you stick to 60Hz.

 The phone supports up to 33W wired charging, which is a respectable speed and an improvement over the Redmi Note 9 Pro’s 18W maximum.
 It takes about 90 minutes to get the entire battery charged up from dead.
 Even better, there’s a 33W charger in the box.
-The phone doesn’t support wireless charging.
+The phone doesn’t support wireless charging and we wouldn’t expect a phone at this price to carry that feature.

 Battery life should suffice for the majority of normal users.
 Power users who ramp up the screen rate and do a lot of gaming will see shorter battery life.